holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 3. Monit covers this nicely, you still need to be integrity checking Monit though.
 4. Ability to add the following later without having to swap the chosen offering:
     1. Reverse proxy: Yes, I do not see any issues here
-    2. Integrate NodeJS’s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing.
+    2. Integrate NodeJSâ€™s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing.
 Monit will still monitor, restart and do what ever else you tell it to do.
     3. Monit provides application statistics to look at if that is what you want, but it also goes further and provides directives for you to declare behaviour based on conditions that Monit checks for and can execute.
 5. Plenty of official and community supplied documentation
 6. Yes it is production ready and has been for many years and is still very actively maintained.
 It is proven itself.
 Some extra education around some of the [points](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit-features-that-stand-out) I raised above with some of the security features would be good.